miloszhoc/cinema_tests/README.md

 ### Pages

 Page names are written in CamelCase.
 Each page has 'P' as a postfix.

+## Emails

+Tests use imaplib library and gmail account to handling incoming emails.